behabtuG/behabtuG/README.md

 - 👋 Hi, I’m @behabtuG
 - 👀 I’m interested in science and technology
 - 🌱 I’m currently learning sofware developemnt
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different learning curves
 - 📫 How to reach me ...

 <!---